 Eviction Research & Prevention

-Evicted in Oregon: Evicted in Oregon is a PSU research project interested in understanding how evictions happen, for the purpose of eliminating them.
-Learn how evictions work, review eviction data across the state, and how tenant organizers can work with this data.
-(See also: findings from this data by UC Berkeley's Eviction Research Network)
+Evicted in Oregon: This PSU research project is focused on understanding how evictions happen, for the purpose of eliminating them.
+Learn how evictions work, review eviction data across the state (including Lane County specific data), and how tenant organizers can work with this data to reduce evictions.

 Oregon Housing Justice Groups